xichensf/magical/README.md

 MAGICAL uses transcription factor (TF) motif and topological associated domains (TAD) as prior knowledge to infer regulatory triads of transcriptional regulators, regulatory chromatin sites and genes for each cell type.

-To identify candidate disease-modulated triads, differentially accessible sites (DAS) within each cell type are associated with TFs by motif sequence matching.
-DAS are then linked to differentially expressed genes (DEG) in that cell type by requiring them to be within the same TAD or within a user controlled distance.
-During this step, to refine input genes and peaks, MAGICAL will run one more round of differential analysis using pseudobulk.
+To identify candidate disease-modulated triads, DAS within each cell type are associated with TFs by motif sequence matching.
+DAS are then linked to DEG in that cell type by requiring them to be within the same TAD or within a user controlled distance.
+During this step, to refine input genes and peaks, MAGICAL will run differential analysis using pseudobulk data.
 We set this step as optional but it has been domenstated to effectively lower the false positive rate in single cell differential calling (Nature Communication).
-We recommond running MAGICAL with hundreds of genes and a couple thousand of peaks.
-Too few genes like under 50 or two many genes like over 1000 will make the Bayesian process hard to converge.

 For each candidate triad, MAGICAL uses a Bayesian framework to iteratively model chromatin accessibility and gene expression variation across cells and samples in that cell type and estimate the strength of the triad TF-peak-gene linkages.
 The TF binding strength and TF activity are optimized to fit to the chromatin accessibility data.
 The estimated TF binding strength, TF activity and the gene expression data are used to infer the peak-gene interaction strength.
 We optimize the states of TF-peak-gene linkages based on the estimated strength which is used to initialize the next round of estimations.
 Finally, optimized triads fitting the variation in both data types are selected.